sheldonhull/sheldonhull.hugo/content/blog/2013-05-22-on-how-to-googlify-your-sql-statements-for-future-searching.md

 tags:
 - sql-server
 - cool-tools
-title: On how to Googlify your SQL statements for future searching
+title: "On how to Googlify your SQL statements for future searching"
+slug: "On how to Googlify your SQL statements for future searching"
 toc: true
 ---